Directed by Iris Sowlat, followed by "Never Go Back" panel

 For supporting HB 40, we recommend visiting https://personalpac.org/take-action?2 for the latest updates, and PassHB40.com for volunteer opportunities (e.g. canvassing, phone banking, etc.).

-The play, about the legendary feminist underground Chicago abortion service, is available free of charge for activist events, It offers at least 9 diverse and substantial roles for women and could not be more timely.
-Based on original interviews, it tells the story of the legendary pre-Roe underground abortion service, Jane, which was known as “the best kept secret” in Chicago form 1969-1973.
+The play, about the legendary feminist underground Chicago abortion service, is available free of charge for activist events, It offers at least 9 diverse and substantial roles for women.
+Based on original interviews with women who ran and used the service, it tells the story of Jane, which was known as “the best kept secret in Chicago" and provided safe abortions to more than 10,000 women from all backgrounds from 1969 to 1973.
 It offers inspiration about the power of women organizing, but also warns about the harsh realities of illegal abortion, even in the most ideal DIY circumstances.

 The play, which officially debuted in 1999 and has been excerpted in several “best of” stage scene and monologue books, has had about 20 readings and productions, mainly in fringe feminist theaters and at universities during the George W Bush years.
 Now, with abortion access under renewed threat, I"m relaunching this campaign, especially for the Roe anniversary in January 2018.